Quickstick4/Learning-C/README.md

 # Learning-C
-Private Repo for me learning C/C+
+Private Repo for me learning C/C+.
+Mainly C++ at this point

 Done in Sample order using the GNU Compiler